tamouse/healthie_take_home_test/README.md

 Number 3 was the more complicated, while number 1 would have taken extra work to generate interesting output.
 Number 2 was the simplest way to show the queries.

+> ## NOTE: If you are looking for a controller implementation I'd be happy to implement that, too.

 In `./scripts/queries_for_tht.rb` is a Rails runner with methods in a class to show the actual queries as they would be done with ActiveRecord.
 To run:

 ``` shell
 bin/rails runner scripts/queries_for_tht.rb
 ```

+### Possible edge cqses with using foreign keys incomplete ###

+The data models use foreign keys, which can cause isses, especially with a join table such as `Plan`.

+  * What happens if a provider goes away?
+  * What happens when a provider doesn't have anymore clients?
+  * When a client is deleted, the associated journal entries are also deleted, but what happens to the collection on the provider?

+I'm leaving these out of the take home test, but I'd still like to talk about them.

+One of the most common ways I've seen is to make the items on each side of the foreign key be undelete-able, and instead use some form of "soft delete", in essence the record and it associations remain behind, but the record is marked as with a status or boolean indicating it has been deleted and shouldn't be included in any further activity in the app.

+This requires either a gem or internally supported code to manage these checks.

+Sometimes, especially when you have a table that's huge and / or is the main table in the database, it's easier to just use standard indexes for associations (easier: takes less application effort to add or remove dependent and independent records).
+However, that's a bad practice or a code smell -- foreign keys are really the way to go, even though it requires more planning to handle all the possible cases.
+Modern Rails (6+) has gotten better support for foreign keys with PostGresql databases as well.

+### The Plan model is poorly named ###

+The join table should have a more Rails-ish join table name, such as `ClientsProvidersPlan` instead of just plan.

+One might suspect in an actual implementation that plans would warrant their own model, to keep description, price, and associated details of the plan.
+Then the join record would only need:

+    belongs_to :client
+    belongs_to :plan
+    belongs_to :provider

 # Setting up this repo for examination of answers #